e271828e/Flight.jl/docs/notes/design/framework_spec.md

 paced and an unpaced run with identical input traces produce bit-identical trajectories — deterministic replay (§2.2) extends over pace.
 Interactive runs differ only because their *inputs* differ.
 Detection policy is inside the semantics:
-Tier-2 localization runs identically paced or unpaced, its sweep cost absorbed as debt like any other expensive frame (§2.1).
+Event localization runs identically paced or unpaced, its sweep cost absorbed as debt like any other expensive frame (§2.1).

 **Wall-clock mapping: piecewise affine, re-anchored at every knee.** The map is